Serving clients in Fayetteville and all of NW Arkansas

 For years hospitals have used the Bair Hugger Therapy device to keep patients warm during certain orthopedic surgeries.
 Since the blanket was first introduced on the market in the late 1980’s it has been used by over 180 million patients across the country, and an estimated 80 percent of hospitals across the country use this therapeutic device.
 However, there has been several notable people who have suggested that these devices can lead to infections and complications including the device’s creator.

 If you or a loved one has developed an infection after being treated with a Bair Hugger warming blanket during infection, you may be entitled to compensation for your injuries, medical bills, and other losses.
-Call Ken Kieklak, Attorney at Law at (479) 439-1843, or contact us online.
+Call the Law Practice of Ken Kieklak at (479) 251-7767, or contact us online.

 Did You Develop a Hip or Knee Implant Infection from a Bair Hugger Warming Blanket?